"Build your confidence before you speak, girlfriend!" I warned quietly.

 5. Will there be a break for refreshments?
 And when?

 I’ve had the privilege of speaking at many events, in several countries and in many different cultures.
-In most of them, even more than the speakers, the big attraction was the food.
+At most of these events, even more than the speakers, the big attraction was the food.

 For example, if you're speaking just before the the refreshment break, you need to deliver your food for thought on a platter of humour, if you will even have a chance of engaging your audience.

-So knowing if there will be a refreshment break, and when, helps you to prepare your speech in such a way as to make sure that the audience at least listens to the end.
+So if you know they will be a refreshment break, and when, You can then prepare your speech in such a way as to hold the audience's attention for a while.

 1. Exactly where is the event being held in the venue?